This activity is intended for healthcare providers delivering care to women and their families.

 Delay attempting desired pregnancy for the following length of time, if diagnosed or exposed to Zika virus

-While first reported in Africa decades ago, the initial reported case of Zika virus disease in South America was in 2015 and it has now arrived in the US.
+While first reported in Africa decades ago, the initial reported case of Zika virus disease in South America was in 2015.
+The CDC maintains world maps (open access) to identify active areas.
 20% of those infected will be symptomatic.
 Incubation period has been reported to be between 3 to 14 days.
-Zika virus has become an international health emergency due to the risk of severe birth defects, in particular microcephaly, through maternal transmission.
+Zika virus became an international health emergency due to the risk of severe birth defects, in particular microcephaly, through maternal transmission.

 These countries have a potential risk of Zika, but we do not have accurate information on the current level of risk